MatthewRalston/kmerdb/CITATION_FAQ.md

 If you feel the benefit from using kmerdb is too small to warrant a citation, then prove that by simply using another tool.
-If you replace your use of GNU Parallel with another tool, you obviously do not have to cite GNU Parallel.
+If you replace your use of 'GNU Parallel' aka kmerdb with another tool, you obviously do not have to cite kmerdb.
 If it is too much work replacing the use of GNU Parallel, then it is a good indication that the benefit is big enough to warrant a citation.